Jean-Philippe Bonardi

 Jean-Philippe Bonardi (born May 20, 1970) is a French and Swiss Professor of Business Economics and Strategic Management, known for his work on nonmarket strategies (or how firms interact strategically with public policy-makers and external stakeholders).
-He is the Dean of HEC Lausanne, the faculty of Business and Economics of the University of Lausanne in Switzerland, from 2015 to 2021, when he was replaced by Marianne Schmid Mast.
+He was the Dean of HEC Lausanne, the faculty of Business and Economics of the University of Lausanne in Switzerland, from 2015 to 2021, when he was replaced by Marianne Schmid Mast.

 Biography

 He graduated from HEC Paris (France), in 1993, obtained a master in economics from the University of Aix-Marseille III in 1994, and earned his PhD at HEC Paris in 2001.
 From 2000 to 2008, he was an Assistant and Associate Professor in the ‘Business, Economics and Public Policy’ department of the Ivey Business School at the University of Western Ontario (Canada).
 He then moved as a Full Professor to HEC Lausanne in 2008.
 He held various academic charges, such as Vice-Dean in charge of external and international affairs (2012-2015), and then Dean (2015-2021).

 He held various visiting research and teaching positions such as at the Haas School of Business of the University of Berkeley (US), the Freeman School of Business of Tulane University (US), or the University of New South Wales (Australia).

 Bonardi also served in the editorial boards of several international academic journals.
 In particular, he and was Associate Editor of the Academy of Management Review.